Meet the Board

 • Policies: Local Boards of Education are required to compile and publish an official policy manual.

-• Elections: FSSD School Board members are elected at-large to staggered four-year terms of office.
+• Elections: FSD School Board members are elected at-large to staggered four-year terms of office.

 • Mandated School Board Training: State Board of Education Rules and Regulations require each member of a local Board of Education to participate annually in seven hours of training provided through the School Board Academy.
 All Board members must complete the four basic core modules (Policy, Board/Superintendent Relations, Vision and Advocacy) within a four-year period after assuming office.
 Any local Board member who fails to attend training may be removed from office.
 New School Board members must attend a two-day orientation session sponsored by the state Department of Education, plus a seven-hour training session in their first year.